Pickled Watermelon Rind

 - 1 teaspoon of Szechuan or Black Peppercorns

 - 1-2 inch pieces of Fresh Ginger, peeled and sliced (use more for extra kick)

-- Wash the watermelon and then cut into half moon slices.
+- Wash the watermelon and then cut it into half-moon slices.

 - Slice off the fruit completely.
 I like to put it aside for a refreshing snack.

-- Next, peel of the rind’s skin with a knife or good quality vegetable peeler.
+- Next, peel off the rind’s skin with a knife or good quality vegetable peeler.

-- Use a parring knife to slice the green rind into thin 2″ to 3″ long pieces.
+- Use a paring knife, slice the green rind into thin 2″ to 3″ long pieces.